Rank of a Smooth Map

 \(\widehat U_0 \subseteq \mathbb{R}^m\), the map

-boundary only.
-A constant-rank version for general ranks can be proved, but is more delicate,
+constant-rank version for general ranks can be proved, but is more delicate, because an extension

-because an extension of a constant-rank map across the boundary need not retain constant rank; we
+of a constant-rank map across the boundary need not retain constant rank.
+We follow the standard

 With the rank theorem and its global and boundary consequences in hand, we possess the full